-Oakley entered University of Southern California’s Annenberg School for Communications with Cinema-Television minor aiming to come out an ad man.
-Creative director was the destination but the journey took her from trying out for all-male Yell Leader team for the hell of it to running Thai Students Association, from shooting and editing Super 8 films to performing original songs for her independent study class, and from part-time job filing paperwork to Warner Bros.
-Studios internship.
-Even with all of that, Oakley graduated one semester early and embarked on one year of real life work experience in the U.S.
+Oakley entered USC Annenberg School for Communication, majoring in Communication with Cinema-Television minor aiming to come out an adman.
+Creative director was the destination, but the journey took her far, far away from that world.
+She tried out for the all-male Yell Leader team for the hell of it, ran the Thai Students Association, took up independent study in songwriting and performed original songs in front of God and everyone (urgh why did I do that?!?!), and became a Warner Bros.
+Studios promotions intern.
+Even with all of that, Oakley graduated one semester early and embarked on one year of real-life work experience in the U.S.

 Dot Com: A Love Story

-As fate would have it, Oakley landed a receptionist job at HSX – Hollywood Stock Exchange, where she worked everyday with all of her true passions–movies, pop culture, and the internet.
-When she decided to return to USC Annenberg Communications Management graduate program, the company kept her on as their part-time coordinator, doing research and interacting with their “traders”–what you now would call a community manager.
+As fate would have it, Oakley landed a receptionist job at Hollywood Stock Exchange (HSX.com), where she worked with all of her passions every day–movies, pop culture, and the internet.
+When she decided to return to the USC Annenberg Communications Management graduate program, the company kept her on as their intern, doing research and interacting with their “traders”–what you now would call a community manager.

-Somewhere between graduate school and work at HSX, Oakley found time to ask out the company’s systems administrator, Brandon.
-A year and half later, after both of them had left the company, Brandon got down on one knee to ask her to marry him outside the old office in Santa Monica where they first met.
+Somewhere between graduate school and work at HSX, Oakley found time to ask out the company’s IT guy, Brandon.
+A year and a half later, after both of them had left the company, Brandon asked her to marry him outside the old office in Santa Monica where they first met.

 In January 2002, Oakley completed graduate school and got married in a hybrid of Thai and American traditions.

 Oakley started her career with a stint at a political public relations firm in Long Beach before anchoring at a nonprofit organization in Downtown Los Angeles for the next 6 years.
-In 2011, she too a leap of professional faith to explore new career path and opportunities.
-It took her two years, three ad agencies, and one ad collaborative before she found a home in the produce industry creating content and developing recipes.
+In 2011, she took a leap of professional faith to explore new career paths and opportunities.
+It took her two years, three ad agencies, and one advertising collaborative before she found a home in the produce industry creating content and developing recipes.
 As much fun as that was, Oakley’s passion for serving the community won out and she shifted to working marketing for a nonprofit organization in Carson.